sandialabs/GenTen/README.md

 cmake \
  -D CMAKE_CXX_COMPILER=g++ \
  -D CMAKE_C_COMPILER=gcc \
- -D KOKKOS_INLINE_BUILD=ON \
  -D Kokkos_ENABLE_OPENMP=ON \
  -D Kokkos_ARCH_SKX=ON \
- -D debug=OFF \
  ${EXTRA_ARGS} \
  ../../genten
 ```

 The script uses Kokkos options to specify the type of parallelism (OpenMP) and
-the host architecture (SNB for Intel Skylake CPU).
+the host architecture (SKX for Intel Skylake CPU).

 Execute this script to configure genten and Kokkos using CMake.
 This will use
 Kokkos for setting the necessary CXX flags for your architecture.
 Then run "make".
-To run the tests, you can run "./bin/unit_tests".
+To run the tests, you can run `./bin/unit_tests`.

 For examples of using genten, look in directories performance, driver,
 and tests.